- Hours & Location

 You can now register online for classes and events by using the web calendar in the righthand column.
 Click on calendar then click on the event itself to get to the registration page.

-The creation of the Gray Matter Corner was supported by the Institute of Museum and Library Services under the provisions of the Library Services and Technology Act as administered by the Office of Commonwealth Libraries.
+The creation of the new Gray Matter Corner was supported by the Institute of Museum and Library Services under the provisions of the Library Services and Technology Act as administered by the Office of Commonwealth Libraries.
+Gaming tables for backgammon, chess, checkers and other games are available for your use.
+Come check this space out when you us for one of the programs listed below:

 Are you interested in a afternoon book club or a weeknight book club?
-Please click here for a listing of meeting times and the books to read from January to August 2013.
+Please click here for a listing of meeting times and the books to read up to March 2014.
 Registration is available online.
-Go to the Calendar in the lefthand column, and if you click on the event, you will see a "Register" button at the bottom left.
+Go to the Calendar in the left-hand column, and if you click on the event, you will see a "Register" button at the bottom left.
 Click it to bring up your registration form.
+We will be discussing the next six month's book selections at the two January 2014 meetings.

 Every Wednesday from 5:30 to 8pm